Agent Personalization

 * **Test and revise**: Try out your rules, see how Glue AI responds, and refine them over time.

-### Examples of AI Rules
+### Examples of Agent Personalization

 <details>